jazst21/singleBalancedAz/README.md

 # Kubernetes AZ Balancer

-Kubernetes AZ Balancer is a tool designed to automatically balance pod deployments across multiple Availability Zones (AZs) in a Kubernetes cluster.
+Single Pod Kubernetes AZ Balancer is a tool designed to automatically balance pod deployments which has only 1 replica across multiple Availability Zones (AZs) in a Kubernetes cluster.
 It comes in two flavors: a Mutating Admission Webhook and a Kubernetes Operator.

 ## Features